DouglasEngineer/PyramidApplication/README.md

-# GarageOOPApplication
+# Pyramid Application
-A simple OOP application that represents a garage.

-In this application, you are able to continue adding cars to garage.

-Tags: Object Oriented Programming, Arraylist , Getters, Setters, Constructors.
+This application allows you to draw a pyramid using "*".
+You are able to change how many rows of stars in the main method.